Indiana Rules of Court

 (5) not advise any party (i) what that party should do in the specific case, or (ii) whether a party should accept an offer; and

-(6) advise a party who self-identifies or who the mediator identifies as a victim after screening for domestic or family violence, also known as intimate partner violence or abuse, or coercive control (hereinafter, “domestic violence”) that the party will not be required to be present at mediation sessions in accordance with Rule 2.7(B)(1) below.
+(6) advise a party who self-identifies or who the mediator identifies as a victim after screening for domestic or family violence, also known as intimate partner violence or abuse, or coercive control (hereinafter, “domestic violence”) that the party will only be required to be present at mediation sessions in accordance with Rule 2.7(B)(1) below.

 (B) Mediation Conferences.